Mount Elgon National Park: Vegetation

-Elgon's slopes support a rich variety of vegetation ranging from montane forest to high open moorland studded with the giant lobelia, groundsel and heather plants The vegetation varies with altitude.
-The mountain slopes are covered with Elgon olive (Olea capensis subsp. macrocarpa) and Pouteria adolfi-friedericii wet montane forest.
-At higher altitudes, this changes to olive and Afrocarpus gracilior forest, and then an Afrocarpus and bamboo Arundinaria alpina zone.
-Higher still is a Hagenia abyssinica zone and then moorland with heaths Erica arborea and Erica trimera, tussock grasses such as Agrostis gracilifolia and Festuca pilgeri, herbs such as Alchemilla, Helichrysum, Lobelia, and the giant groundsels Senecio barbatipes and Senecio elgonensis.
+Elgon's slopes support a rich variety of vegetation ranging from montane forest to high open moorland studded with the giant lobelia, groundsel and heather plants The vegetation varies with elevation.
+The mountain slopes are covered with Elgon olive (Olea capensis subsp. macrocarpa) and Aningeria adolfi-friederici wet montane forest.
+At higher elevations, this changes to olive and Afrocarpus gracilior forest, and then an Afrocarpus and bamboo Yushania alpina zone.
+Higher still is a Hagenia abyssinica zone and then moorland with heaths Erica arborea and Erica trimera, tussock grasses such as Agrostis gracilifolia and Festuca pilgeri, herbs such as Alchemilla, Helichrysum, Lobelia, and the giant groundsels Dendrosenecio barbatipes and Dendrosenecio elgonensis.

-The botanical diversity of the park includes giant Afrocarpus, Elgon olive (Olea capensis subsp. macrocarpa), African juniper (Juniperus procera), pillarwood (Cassipourea malosana), elderberry (Sambucus adnata), pure stands of Afrocarpus gracilior and many orchids.
+The botanical diversity of the park also includes African juniper (Juniperus procera), pillarwood (Cassipourea malosana), elderberry (Sambucus adnata) and many orchids.

-Of the 400 species recorded for the area the following are of particular note as they only occur in high altitude broadleaf montane forest: Ardisiandra wettsteinii, Carduus afromontanus, Echinops hoehnelii, Ranunculus keniensis (previously thought to be endemic to Mount Kenya), and Romulea keniensis.
+Of the 400 species recorded for the area, the following are of particular note as they only occur in high elevation broadleaf montane forest: Ardisiandra wettsteinii, Carduus afromontanus, Echinops hoehnelii, Ranunculus keniensis (previously thought to be endemic to Mount Kenya), and Romulea keniensis.

 Wildlife

 Mammals

-Elephants and buffalo can be found on the lower slopes.
-The park is also home to a variety of small antelope and duiker, as well forest monkeys, including the black-and-white colobus and blue monkey. red-tailed monkey have been reported after being thought to be locally extinct.
+Elephants and buffalo frequent the lower slopes.
+The park is also home to a variety of small antelope and duiker, as well as forest monkeys, including the black-and-white colobus and blue monkey.
+Red-tailed monkey have been reported after being thought to be locally extinct.
 Both leopard and hyena exist there.